josherrickson/stata2/stata_markdown/05-regression.md

 Let's violate one of the [assumptions](#relationship-is-linear-and-additive).
 Instead of the relationship being linear, we can generalize to allow the relationship to be any functional form.
 These types of models are called "Generalized Linear Models" or "GLMs", mainly because we can transform the model to be linear in some sense.
-Logistic regression is one specific form of a GLM, others in Poisson and Negative Binomial regression.
+Logistic regression is one specific form of a GLM, others include Poisson and Negative Binomial regression.

 Logistic regression is used when the outcome is dichotomous - either a positive outcome (1) or a negative outcome (0).
 For example, presence or absence of some disease.
 The equation for this model is